Room: C-Building, C-459 Phone: (718) 482-5785 Email: SocialSci@lagcc.cuny.edu

 Ryan Mann-Hamilton received his PhD in Cultural Anthropology from the CUNY Graduate Center, and holds an undergraduate degree in International Business and a Masters in Environmental Science with a focus on renewable technologies.
 His doctoral dissertation focused on the processes, effects and community reactions to state driven economic development and land dispossession in Samaná, Dominican Republic.
 He is an educator, community organizer, photographer, consultant and writer and has taught courses in history, anthropology and ethnic studies and given a variety of workshops and lectures on social and environmental justice, community based activism, the social constructions of race and AfroLatin@ History and Culture in the Americas.
 He is currently the Director of Public Programs for the Institute for Socio-Ecological Research and a board member and organizer with the Mayaguez Childrens Library.

-Filip Stabrowski is Associate Professor and Coordinator of
+Filip Stabrowski is a Professor and Coordinator of

 Anthropology at LaGuardia Community College.
 He received his Ph.D. in geography

 from the University of California, Berkeley.
 His research interests include:

 immigration and gentrification; neoliberal urban planning and governance;

 platform urbanism; and immigrant foodways in contemporary New York City.